had3s-dev/Looking-Glass/README.md

 - Set `ENABLE_HTTP_LINKS=true` to enable the internal `aiohttp` server that serves a simple links page and signed download endpoints.
 - Configure `HTTP_HOST`, `HTTP_PORT`, `PUBLIC_BASE_URL` (if using a reverse proxy), `LINK_TTL_SECONDS`, and `LINK_SECRET`.
+- Security: If `PUBLIC_BASE_URL` is set and `LINK_SECRET` is missing, the bot will warn and use a weak development secret.
+Always set a strong `LINK_SECRET` for production.

 ### Video Player